Chapter 13 Bankruptcy

 Chapter 13 has specific eligibility requirements.
 These are different from Chapter 7.
 In Chapter 7, the eligibility requirements are defined by how much you make.
 Chapter 13 eligibility requirements are defined by how much you owe and whether or not you can pay your debts back.

 - Limits on the amount of debt you owe.
-While each year the exact number changes, adjusted for inflation, through 2019 the amount of money you have in secured debts cannot exceed $394,725.
-Your unsecured debts cannot exceed $1,184,200.
-These numbers will go up again in 2020.
+While each year the exact number changes, adjusted for inflation, through 2020 the amount of money you have in secured debts cannot exceed $119,275.
+Your unsecured debts cannot exceed $1,257,850.
+These numbers will adjust every 3 years.

 - Proof of steady income.
 Since Chapter 13 bankruptcy reorganizes your debt into a payment plan, you must be able to show that you can, in fact, make payments.
 Your lawyer will help identify your income, expenses, and will submit a repayment plan to the court.
 Your creditors will have a chance to look over the plan and either accept or reject it.
 If your income is not enough to meet the obligations of the repayment plan, the court will reject your offer.